Non-perturbative quarkonium dissociation rates in strongly coupled quark-gluon plasma: Heavy-flavor -matrices in the sQGP

 \subsubsection{Wilson line correlators (WLC)}

-An alternative constraint to the in-medium potential has recently been carried out by fitting the WLCs calculated from the $\Tm$~\cite{Tang:2023tkm} to lQCD data~\cite{Bala:2021fkm}.
+An alternative constraint on the in-medium potential has recently been carried out by fitting the WLCs calculated from the $\Tm$~\cite{Tang:2023tkm} to lQCD data~\cite{Bala:2021fkm}.
 They can be written as

-where the notations are identical to those used in (\ref{eq:fe}).
+where the notation is identical to that used in equation (\ref{eq:fe}).
 The focus in \cite{Tang:2023tkm} was on the first-order cumulant of the WLCs, defined as $m_1(r, \tau, T)=-\partial_\tau \ln W(r, \tau, T)$~\cite{Bala:2021fkm}.
 This quantity is often interpreted as an effective mass and is widely utilized in lQCD studies; its slope with respect to $\tau$ characterizes the interacting strength between $Q\bar{Q}$ pair and the medium.
 The $\Tm$ used in this study is an improved version that includes contributions from spin-dependent forces to account for the hyper/fine splitting in the vacuum spectra.
 This, in particular, called for a Lorentz vector component in the confining potential~\cite{Szczepaniak:1996tk}.
-While the impact on the spectroscopy is rather moderate, the pertinent relativistic corrections lead to a rather hard dependence of the selfenergies on the HQ three-momentum (\ie, falling off weakly with increasing three-momentum) and generally lead to an increase in the interaction strength in the medium.
-The resulting potential is comparable to the SCS scenario at low temperatures, but is much stronger at higher temperatures, cf.~the right panel of figure~\ref{fig:potential}.
-This requires the screening mass of the confining potential to vary slightly with temperature and is mostly dictated by the large slopes in the WLCs, which imply large collisional widths, as mentioned above.
-This implies that the sQGP remains rather strongly coupled at higher temperatures.
+While the impact on the spectroscopy is rather moderate, the pertinent relativistic corrections lead to a rather hard dependence of the selfenergies on the HQ three-momentum\footnote{Unless otherwise specified, we refer to a 3-momentum of a particle as relative to the thermal rest frame.} (\ie, falling off weakly with increasing three-momentum) and implying an increase in the interaction strength in the medium.
+The resulting potential is comparable to the SCS at low temperatures, but is much stronger at higher temperatures, cf.~the right panel of figure~\ref{fig:potential}.
+This is mostly dictated by the large slopes in the WLCs, which imply large collisional widths requiring the screening mass of the confining potential to be essentially constant with temperature.
+Consequently, the QGP remains rather strongly coupled at higher temperatures.